MassimoFoti/jasmineMatchers/README.md

   - `expect(document.getElementById("disable")).toBeChecked()`

 - `toBeEmpty()`
-  - Pass if there is no child DOM element/s or text
+  - Pass if the tested object contains no child DOM element/s or text

 - `toBeMatchedBy(jQuerySelector)`
-  - Check to see if the set of matched elements matches the given selector
+  - Check to see if the tested object matches the given selector
   - `expect($('<div class='test'></div>')).toBeMatchedBy('.test')`

 - `toBeSelected()`